-The representative of an overseas business is an immigration route is designed for individuals who are either looking to set up a wholly owned subsidiary or register a UK branch for an overseas parent company.
-It is also the appropriate route for individuals who have been posted by their employer on a long-term assignment to the UK as an overseas.
+The representative of an overseas business is an immigration route designed for individuals who are either looking to set up a wholly-owned subsidiary or register a UK branch for an overseas parent company.
+It is also the appropriate route for individuals who have been posted by their employer on a long-term assignment to the UK as an overseas worker.

 The Representative of an overseas business route used to be called the Sole Representative of an overseas business.
-The term Sole Rep Visa is still a popular term used to refer to the Representative of an overseas business visa category.
+The term Sole Rep Visa is a popular shorter term used to refer to this category.

 A major consideration with this immigration route is that the sole rep (migrant) must have been recruited outside the UK by an overseas company whose principal place of business is not in the UK.